-Through this online master's degree program, students learn management techniques for a wide variety of sports, combining these techniques with business training.
+Through this online master's degree program, students learn management techniques for a wide variety of sports.
+The program also provides business training.
 Students acquire skills in business management, marketing, leadership and sports law.
 In order to be eligible for the master's program, students must have at least a bachelor's degree and practical experience working in the sports industry.
-Typically, this program is intensive to the sciences and students take a variety of business, management and leadership courses.
+Typically, this program is science intensive, but students take a variety of business, management and leadership courses as well.

 An online Master of Science in Sports Management program takes between one and two years to complete.
 Students log on using the school's Web-based applications to watch and listen to lectures, complete assignments and interact with other students.

 Students interested in completing this program must have a working computer and reliable Internet access.
 Other computer software programs, such as Microsoft Office Suites, Adobe Flash and Acrobat Reader, may be required.
 A Webcam and media player is also essential.